 - Bake or make some fun recipes (and cover subjects like math, reading, and nutrition and skills like critical thinking).

-School Work At Home Tip #8: Allow for free time and play.
+Remote Learning Tip #8: Allow for lots of free time and unstructured play.

 It allows everyone to decompress, gives you (and them!) a break, and even may reset some crabby moods.